Dealing With False Alarms From ADT Home Security Systems

 If one of your motion sensors is going bonkers, and you’ve ruled out a low battery or a wiring issue, it could be that some random motion in the room is triggering it.
 Swaying blinds, a heavy pet, or a tiny critter crawling over the sensor are the usual suspects.
 But your problem could also be heat-related.

 If it’s scorching hot inside and your sensor’s threshold is set too low, a hot breeze could trick your motion detector into thinking it’s an intruder.
 Sounds crazy, but it happens.
+Appliances that emit heat like refrigerators, AC units, and even lamps can also trigger false alarms.
 Here’s a deeper dive into how motion sensors work.
 Read on for some solutions to your ADT motion sensor woes.

 Door and Window Sensors

 Diagnosing door and window sensor issues is a bit more straightforward than pinpointing the problem with a wonky motion sensor.
 Each entryway sensor comes with two parts: a magnet and a switch.
-As long as your doors and windows are closed tight and those two parts are properly aligned (see photo above), a current will flow between the switch and the magnet, forming a circuit.
-When something happens to separate the two parts, the switch opens and the current stops, sending an instant message to your alarm that you have an unwanted visitor.
+As long as your doors and windows are closed tight and those two parts are properly aligned (see photo above), magnetization from the magnet closes a circuit on the switch.
+When the magnet is too far away, the circuit will open, triggering an alarm.

 But you have an ADT security system.
 A professional electrician installed it.
 You shouldn’t be having technical issues like that, right?